 Analysts said the home appliance business once again paved the way for LG’s robust performance in the second quarter with strong sales of air conditioners.

-They forecast LG’s home appliance and air solution (H&A) unit to log operating profit of around 700 billion won.
+They forecast LG’s home appliance and air solution (H&A) unit to log an operating profit of around 700 billion won.

 “With expanded overseas sales of steam and new products, the company could see its best performance in North America,” Cha Yu-mi, an analyst at MiraeAsset Securities, said.

 LG’s home entertainment (HE) unit, which manages its LG TV business, was also predicted to deliver solid earnings despite a rise in LCD panel prices.
-Analysts predicted the HE unit to report operating profit of around 300 billion won.
+Analysts predicted the HE unit to report an operating profit of around 300 billion won.

-“Despite the LCD panel price hike, the unit is expected to report a healthy operating margin with increase of OLED TV sales,” Noh Kyung-tak, an analyst at Eugene Investment Securities, said.
+“Despite the LCD panel price hike, the unit is expected to report a healthy operating margin with increase of OLED TV sales,” Noh Kyung-Tak, an analyst at Eugene Investment Securities, said.
 “LG’s second-quarter OLED TV shipment is estimated be around 943,000 units, up 198 percent from a year ago.”

 They expected the VS unit to post operating loss of around 70 billion won in the second quarter.